meili-NG/meiliNG.js/INSTALL.md

 Please run `yarn generate` if the prisma definition files are not properly generated.

 ## Configuring Environment Variables
-Meiling engine comes with various config methods.
+meiliNG comes with various config methods.
 You can use [sample .env file (.env.example)](/.env.example) shipped with this repository.
 In order to use it, just copy `.env.example` to `.env`

 ## Setting up Database

 ### Setting up MariaDB (or mySQL)
-Meiling uses [prisma](https://prisma.io), a next-generation ORM for Node.JS with JsonFiltering that does NOT provide universal way to querying JSON filtering at the moment.
+meiliNG uses [prisma](https://prisma.io), a next-generation ORM for Node.JS with JsonFiltering that does NOT provide universal way to querying JSON filtering at the moment.

 Therefore, support for DBMS other than MariaDB/MySQL was dropped due to recent changes for supporting Json filtering.
 Sorry!